awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-RUM-get-started-authorization.md

 ## Third\-party provider<a name="CloudWatch-RUM-get-started-authorization-thirdparty"></a>

-If you choose to private authentication from a third\-party provider, you must get credentials from the identity provider and forward them to AWS\.
+If you choose to use private authentication from a third\-party provider, you must get credentials from the identity provider and forward them to AWS\.
 The best way to do this is by using a *security token vendor*\.
 You can use any security token vendor, including Amazon Cognito with AWS Security Token Service\.
 For more information about AWS STS, see [Welcome to the AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html)\.

 If you want to use Amazon Cognito as the token vendor in this scenario, you can configure Amazon Cognito to work with an authentication provider\.
 For more information, see [Getting Started with Amazon Cognito Identity Pools \(Federated Identities\)](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html)\.